 Nominations for the 2012 Cybils open just after the stroke of

-But -- Attention, Please!
+But — Attention, Please!
 Achtung!
-And so forth! -- we've had a few changes to our nominations process and timeline, particularly with respect to where publishers and self-published authors come in.
+And so forth! — we've had a few changes to our nominations process and timeline, particularly with respect to where publishers and self-published authors come in.
 So please check below the jump for these changes, or review the FAQ.
 Thanks in advance for your careful reading.

 New information for publishers:

 publishers, authors, and publicists a separate window to submit books after the

 public nomination period ends.
 This gives you a chance to see what books have